Curriculum - Autumn Term

 Number: Place Value

 The children will be investigating and understanding the value of the tens and ones digits in a 2-digit number.
 They will use this skill to order different numbers from smallest to largest by looking at both digits in the number.
-The children will also be practising counting forwards and backwards in 2s and 5s from 0 and in 10s from any number.
-Year 2 also need to know how to read and write numbers up to 100 in words and numerals.
+The children will also be practising counting forwards and backwards in 2s, 5s and 10s.

 Number: Addition & Subtraction

 Year 2 will be learning and using addition and subtraction number bonds up to 20 to solve problems.
-From their knowledge of place value, they will work on number bonds to 100 by looking at the tens and ones digits.
-They will be completing a variety of addition and subtraction activities.
-These will include adding and subtracting a 1-digit and a 2-digit number from any number as well as adding 3 1-digit numbers.
+From their knowledge of place value, they will work on number bonds to 20 by looking at the tens and ones digits.
+They will be looking at the 'make 10' strategy and the 'regrouping into tens and ones' strategy.

 The children will be counting in pence, pounds and a mixture of both.
 They will use coins to make an amount but also investigate how many other ways there are to make that same amount.
 The children will be challenged to find the difference within two different amounts of money.
 They will use this skill to find change.